Overwolf acquires Twitch’s mod repository CurseForge

 This acquisition means that Overwolf is doing for mod authors what they have been doing for in-game creators.
 It will provide these authors with the same support, infrastructure, and sometimes even financing.
 Ultimately, mod authors will now be able to earn a living doing what they love, and Overwolf is putting their money where their mouth is by pledging to pay CurseForge mod authors 50% more than what they are currently making by 2022, the company said.

 As the world is suffering from record unemployment, it’s important that people make money from their passion for games.
 Overwolf is making the young profession of mod making more viable as a career to a community of creators who previously may only have been able to pursue it as a hobby.
-In the past twelve months, apps on Overwolf were used in over 1.92 billion game sessions, with top creators on Overwolf earning over $100,000 or over $1 million per year.
+In the past 12 months, apps on Overwolf were used in over 1.92 billion game sessions, with top creators on Overwolf earning over $100,000 or over $1 million per year.

 Overwolf provides hundreds of apps for popular PC and mobile games, such as real-time coaching services, analytics solutions, and video recording tools.
 The company already has 30,000 creators and a library of over 90,000 game mods and apps.
 Overwolf has 12 million monthly active users on the PC and mobile.

-The CurseForge mod manager for gamers will transition away from the Twitch client, and will become a standalone desktop app, as part of Overwolf’s offering of apps.
+The CurseForge mod manager will transition away from the Twitch client and become a standalone desktop app as part of Overwolf’s catalog.
 Tools and services around building and uploading mods will remain unaffected, said Overwolf CEO Uri Marchand said in an email.

-Marchand believes that in-game creators, who consistently build amazing products used by gamers around the globe, should be recognized and rewarded for what they do by making a fair living off their work.
+Marchand believes that in-game creators should be recognized and rewarded for what they do by making a fair living off their work.

 Overwolf has raised $23 million to date from Marker, Intel Capital and Liberty Media.
 In 2016, Twitch acquired the technology when it bought Curse, rebranded the app to the Twitch app, then sold Curse Media to Fandom.
 But the CurseForge mod installation tech didn’t get sold with that deal, and now Overwolf is taking it over.